gferhpc/supercomputing.tue.nl/docs/documentation/software/recipes/matlab.md

 ### CONFIGURATION – Interactive MATLAB client (GUI) on the cluster

-After logging into [hpc.tue.nl](<https://hpc.tue.nl>), start MATLAB.
-On the Home tab, click Parallel > Discover Clusters… to discover the profile.
+After logging into [hpc.tue.nl](<https://hpc.tue.nl>){:target="_blank"}, click the MATLAB app and choose your settings.
+Then press the "Launch" button.
+Wait for the session to start and press "Launch MATLAB".
+Wait for the MATLAB application to appear.
+Then, on the Home tab, click Parallel > Discover Clusters… (on your network) to discover the profile.

 Jobs will now default to the cluster rather than submit to the local machine.